bindrap/BookDownloader/README.md

 - This is caused by network restrictions (common at work/school)
 - Corporate firewalls often block direct downloads from archive.org
 - **Solutions**:
-  - Try at home or on a different network
+  - The downloader now searches 4 sources automatically
+  - Try selecting a book from Project Gutenberg, Standard Ebooks, or Feedbooks instead
-  - Try Project Gutenberg books instead (they often work better through firewalls)
+  - These alternative sources often work better through firewalls
   - Example: `python3 downloader.py --book "Pride and Prejudice"`
-  - Project Gutenberg specializes in classic public domain literature
+  - Look for results marked with [yellow]Project Gutenberg[/yellow], [yellow]Standard Ebooks[/yellow], or [yellow]Feedbooks[/yellow]

 **Manga: Binary not found**
 - Make sure you're in the BookDownloader directory when running scripts